 Create a spreadsheet and digest those numbers.
 Think about how you will fund those expenses and have an honest conversation with yourself and your guardian (parents).
 Do not think that taking out federal student loans and private loans to fund your education is the way to go.
 Learn from me it is a perfect way to get started with your financial ruin.

 Money Moron Moment: rather than staying in my own state, I wanted to go out of state.
 I tell myself that it was because I wanted to be independent and I wanted to broaden my horizons.
 There is truth to that.
 However, I did not take the costs to attend out of state very seriously let alone the cost of college in general.
-Hard to think that $40,000 a year of out of state tuition cannot be taken seriously, right?
-Well who has two thumbs and did not think about the future financial consequences….this guy (no, I am not Jim Halpert or look anything like John Krasinski.
-Jim was actually way more financially savvy.
-Remember that scene when he bought his parent’s house despite some needed upgrades?).
+Hard to think that $30,000 a year of out of state tuition cannot be taken seriously, right?
+Well who has two thumbs and did not think about the future financial consequences….this guy.

 2. If you are a student, apply for scholarships like it is a full time job.
-It should be your full time job.
+Actually, it should be your full time job.

-No excuses if you have a part time gig.
-Assuming you have no erroneous circumstances as a student such as having to support your own family, I would quit the part time job and focus on applying for scholarships.
+No excuses.
+Assuming you have no erroneous circumstances as a student such as having to support your own family, I would quit any part time job you have and focus on applying for scholarships.
 You want to take out as little federal student loans or private loans as possible.

 Money Moron Moment: I had a part time job at the library and at certain points working through a temp agency that placed jobs.
 Even then it never occurred to me that I should save up that money for college.
 I do not even remember how I wasted that money I earned in my teens.
 I did not take scholarships seriously.
 I would apply to scholarships maybe twice a month and the routine got old quick.
 The process was tedious and cumbersome, so I slacked off.
 I took “senioritis” very seriously.

-I paid the price and continue to pay the price in taking out massive student loans because I thought that my teenage years were better doing something else.
+I paid the price in taking out massive student loans because I thought that my teenage years were better doing something else.
 Use the time you have to apply for as many scholarships (not ones with scholarship fees) as you can.
 You want to reduce as much student loans as possible.

 3. If you are mature enough to know the pitfalls of student loans, reconsider jumping to a 4 year university and make sure you have a long term school plan.

 There is no written rule that says you have to go to a 4 year college right out of high school.
-A suggestion to consider is to take a year off to go to a community college and knocking out those required core classes.
-Make sure those credit from community college is transferable to your end goal of graduating from a 4 year college.
+A suggestion to consider is to go to a community college and knock out those required core classes.
+Make sure those credits from community college are transferable to your end goal of graduating from a 4 year college.

 Money Moron Moment: I just jumped straight into college and took out student loans to fund my entire education.
-Core classes I took at the university such as Calculus, Intro to Accounting, and some other classes I cannot think of right now could have been transferred.
-Smart move, right?
+Core classes I took at the university such as Calculus, Intro to Accounting, and some other classes could have been transferred.